 Deviled Easter Chick Eggs

-It’s spring and Easter is almost here.
+It’s spring, and Easter is almost here.
 Today I’m trying another cute food presentation that I pinned years ago, Deviled Easter Chick Eggs.
 Use your favorite deviled egg recipe or mine below and decorate the little eggs to look like chicks.
-It’s not hard and look adorable for holiday get-togethers.
+It’s not hard to do, and it looks adorable for holiday get-togethers.

 Vegetable Carol's Kitchen